specs-feup/LAT-Lara-Autotuning-Tool/README.md

  - `estimateTime()` - This function builds and executes the default src with the values and then returns the estimated amount of time in seconds for all the variants;
  - `printResults()` - Prints the results after a `tune` tuning has happened;
  - `showGraphs()` - Displays the results in user-friendly charts, these are automatically generated and sabed under the `outputPath/results`.
- - `getResults` - returns a copy of the processed results, to process them call `parseResults`, here is an example of the output of the results variable, in case you want to perform some sort of operation on it:
+ - `getResults` - returns a copy of the processed results, to process them call `parseResults`, here is an example of the output of the results variable, in case you want to perform some sort of operation on it (the array `tuneOperation->overall->times` is always sorted from the best to the worst result):

  ```json
 {